My Year Without Clothes Shopping - the program

 Remember to check your junk/spam folder if you don’t see this email in your Inbox.

 Then be sure to whitelist us in your email system.

 If you don’t receive any email from us within 24 hours, please contact Technical Support for help.

 Our email address is.

-You can find instructions here on how to whitelist us in a variety of popular email programs.
+You might find helpful instructions here on how to whitelist an email address in a variety of popular email programs.

 If you have a technical issue such as: